BaiYin123-l/BaiYin123-l.github.io/README.md

 # Project Name

 This site is created by Baiyin and utilizes technologies such as HTML, CSS, and JavaScript.
-It connects to the Supabase third-party database platform.
 The site serves primarily for personal rants and for developing personal programs.

 ## Tech Stack
 - HTML
 - CSS
 - JavaScript
-- Supabase

 ## Features
 - Personal rants